jve/rabbittop/README.md

-rabbit_top
+rabbit top
 ==========

-rabbit_top is a RabbitMQ command line viewer similar to top and htop but for RabbitMQ
+rabbit_top is a RabbitMQ command line viewer similar to top and htop build to monitor RabbitMQ.